dotnet/machinelearning/docs/code/MlNetCookBook.md

 ML.NET offers several built-in scaling algorithms, or 'normalizers':
 - MinMax normalizer: for each feature, we learn the minimum and maximum value of it, and then linearly rescale it so that the values fit between -1 and 1.
-- MeanVar normalizer: for each feature, compute the mean and variance, and then linearly rescale it to zero-mean, unit-variance.
+- MeanVariance normalizer: for each feature, compute the mean and variance, and then linearly rescale it to zero-mean, unit-variance.
 - CDF normalizer: for each feature, compute the mean and variance, and then replace each value `x` with `Cdf(x)`, where `Cdf` is the cumulative density function of normal distribution with these mean and variance.
 - Binning normalizer: discretize the feature value into `N` 'buckets', and then replace each value with the index of the bucket, divided by `N-1`.